douglasteeple/DIGITS_Traffic_Signs/README.md

 </table>
 </div>

 The images are processed by a bash script (<a href="doit.sh">doit.sh</a>) that I wrote that calls Python tools included with the LISA distribution.
-The script creates a single CSV index file that references the images in all of the subdirectories of the LISA distribution and crops the actual sign into image sets for training and validation that is uploaded to the DIGITS directory.
-The CSV file contains useful fields that reference the source image, tag and coordinates of the sign:
+The script first merges individual subdirectory CSV annotation files into a single CSV (Comma Separated Values) index file that references the images in all of the subdirectories of the LISA distribution.
+It then splits the merged file into 80% training and 20% validation image sets.
+It then crops the actual sign faces into small (about 32x32 pixel) image sets for training and validation that is uploaded to the DIGITS directory.

+The LISA CSV annotation file contains useful fields that reference the source image, tag and coordinates of the sign:

 ```
 Filename;Annotation tag;Upper left corner X;Upper left corner Y;Lower right corner X;Lower right corner Y;Occluded,On another road;Origin file;Origin frame number;Origin track;Origin track frame number
 ```

-Only the file name, the annotation tag and the sign image coordinates are used in the test and validation datasets.
+Only the file name, the annotation tag and the sign image coordinates are used to create the test and validation datasets.

-The processed images are cropped from the raw data to contain just the signs:
+The processed images are cropped from the raw data to contain just the sign faces:

 <div style="text-align:center">
 <table>